 Written and performed by Somi

 Dreaming Zenzile is a modern jazz play based on the extraordinary life of late South African singer and political activist Miriam Makeba.
-Written and performed by vocalist & songwriter Somi and set in Castel Volturno, Italy on the night of Makeba’s final performance, Dreaming Zenzile is a poetic evocation of real and dreamed experiences.
-The play features both original music and reinterpretations of Makeba’s popular repertoire through the modern jazz idiom and small ensemble arrangements.
+Written and performed by vocalist & songwriter Somi, Dreaming Zenzile takes place on the night of Makeba’s final performance and is a poetic evocation of real and dreamed experiences.
+The play features original music and reinterpretations of Makeba’s popular repertoire through the modern jazz idiom and small ensemble arrangements.
 Somi inhabits the role of Makeba and is accompanied by a chorus of 3 actor-singers and 4 musicians who embody the human, spiritual and musical landscape of Makeba’s remarkable life.
 "Zenzile" is actually Makeba's given name which means "you have done it to yourself" in her native language of Xhosa.
-In short, this piece is an exposition of the burdens, freadoms and personal agency that accompany the gift of song.

 In development